GitTools/GitVersion/docs/input/docs/reference/configuration.md

 The details of the available options are as follows:

+### workflows

+The base template of the configuration to use.
+Possible values are: GitFlow/v1 or GitHubFlow/v1

 ### next-version

 Allows you to bump the next version explicitly.
 Useful for bumping `main` or a